 What is AMS or High Altitude Sickness?

 AMS (Acute Mountain Sickness) commonly referred to as High Altitude Sickness, can be evident in higher mountains (9000+ ft).
-During this type of sickness, a person starts to feel headache, irritation, nausea, vomiting, drowsiness or even unconsciousness.
+During this type of sickness, a person starts to feel headache, irritation, nausea, vomiting, drowsiness, or even unconsciousness.
 Also, the brain tends to react slower.
 Although on several occasions, it became very fatal and dangerous.
 Don’t worry, shortly we are going to discuss how you can fight AMS or High Altitude Sickness.
 But before that, we should know why AMS or high Altitude sickness happens?

 Why AMS happens?

-AMS or high Altitude sickness happens because of lack of oxygen to breathe.
+AMS or high Altitude sickness happens because of a lack of oxygen to breathe.
 Above 9000 ft, the oxygen proportion in the air becomes thinner due to limited or no greeneries.
 As we all know, oxygen is the most important fuel for our brain and other vital organs too.
 Lack of it makes brains more stressed, hence our brain started to malfunction or disorder.

 Who should face High Altitude Sickness?

 Everyone is likely to face AMS or high Altitude sickness.
 Although, the chances of an active person getting affected are lower.
 An active person means, those who do cardio once or more in a week, walk regularly, or involved in physical activities daily.
 This does not mean, a relatively less active person will definitely face AMS.
 In many cases, AMS does not work as this theory goes, that is why you should know how to fight AMS or high Altitude sickness.

 Dealing with AMS or high Altitude sickness is pretty easy, there are few tips below to follow from the very moment you start climbing the altitude.

 - Don’t gain altitude rapidly.
 Instead, break your journey in days so that you give your body enough time to acclimatize.